Effective March 7, 2013

 This is the Agreement which covers your credit account (called your “Account”) with WebBank for purchases you make with Gettington.
 You can use your Account to purchase goods or services from Gettington or any merchant authorized to accept your Account, and to pay for goods and services offered in connection with your Account.
 You may only use your Account for personal, family, and household purposes.
 You and WebBank will be bound by this Agreement from the first time a transaction is posted to your Account.

 Your Promise to Pay.
-You promise to pay for (a) credit extended by WebBank to you or anyone you allow to use your Account; (b) interest charges, late fees, and all other charges provided in this Agreement or that you (or anyone you allow to use your Account) agree to pay; and (c) collection costs and attorneys’ fees as permitted by applicable law if your Account should go into default.
+You promise to pay for (a) credit extended by WebBank to you or anyone you allow to use your Account; (b) interest charges, late fees, and all other charges provided in this Agreement or that you (or anyone you allow to use your Account) agree to pay; and (c) collection costs and attorneys’ fees to the extent permitted by applicable law if your Account should go into default.
 If your Account is a joint Account, all joint Account holders promise to pay and be jointly and individually responsible for all amounts due under this Agreement.

 Available Credit.
 We will assign you a credit limit, and we will indicate your current credit limit on each Statement.
 You agree not to exceed the credit limit that we establish for you.
 If you request a transaction that would exceed the credit limit, we may decline it or we may allow the transaction without increasing your credit limit.
 You will be obligated to pay any amount in excess of your credit limit in accordance with the terms of this Agreement.
 We may increase or reduce your credit limit, or suspend or terminate your Account, at any time with or without cause.
 We will provide notice to you to the extent required by applicable law.